 Not a chain.
 Five tables, Rin cooking each dish to order, authentic Thai pastes imported direct from Thailand.
 The pace fits a leisurely dinner, not a queue-and-shovel.

 Bring wine, beer or fizz to celebrate a winning day.
-No corkage charge.
+No corkage charge, and no service charge added to the bill - useful for race-day groups working out the round.
 The BYO policy suits race days well - you might already have champagne in the boot.

 Common Questions